stemtreehacks/stem_treehacks_2018/README.md

 We have a great team of software developers; some of us are building a scalable and secure cloud, others enjoy programming IoT devices and make them do magic tricks.
 We also have a team of data scientists who design machine learning software that lets our service make autonomous decisions about storing, releasing and trading energy.

-Do you have a story that we should hear, and you feel what we do here at Stem is something that will make you passionate too?
-We are looking forward to meet you and learn if there is an opportunity for you to intern at Stem!
+Do you have a story that we should hear?
+Do you feel what we do here at Stem is something that will make you passionate too?
+If so, we look forward to meeting you and finding out if there is an opportunity for you to intern at Stem!

 ## About Stem

-Stem creates innovative technology services that transform the way energy is distributed and consumed.
+Stem creates innovative technology services that transforms the way energy is distributed and consumed.
 Stem’s mission is to build and operate the largest digitally-connected energy storage network for our customers.

-Our world-class analytics will optimize the value of customer’s energy assets and facilitate their participation in energy markets, yielding economic and societal benefits while decarbonizing the grid.
+Our world-class analytics will optimize the value of customers' energy assets and facilitate their participation in energy markets, yielding economic and societal benefits while decarbonizing the grid.

 We create automated, price-responsive systems that enable C&I customers to predict and control electricity costs and capture savings in a rapidly-evolving utility landscape.